 China's regulatory approach to autonomous driving is best described as "regionally permissive, nationally ambiguous."

-Twenty-three cities have now legalized L3 autonomous driving on designated roads.
+Multiple Chinese cities now allow L3 testing or pilot operation on designated roads.
 This sounds like a broad regulatory green light, but the specifics matter.
-L3 operation is currently restricted to speeds of 50-80 km/h in two designated highway zones.
-The driver must be present and capable of taking over.
-The geographical and speed restrictions mean that L3 in China today applies to a narrow set of driving scenarios -- essentially, highway cruising in good conditions.
+Reported L3 operation is restricted by road segment, speed range, operating condition, and safety-driver or takeover requirements.
+The geographical and speed restrictions mean that L3 in China today applies to a narrow set of driving scenarios -- essentially, highway cruising in controlled conditions.

 In February 2026, China's Supreme Court issued a ruling that drivers remain legally responsible even when autonomous driving systems are engaged.
 This is the single most important regulatory fact for understanding the current state of play.
 An L3 system may theoretically be capable of handling driving tasks, but if the car crashes, the human behind the wheel is liable.
 This creates an odd incentive structure: automakers market autonomous capability, consumers pay for it, but nobody wants to actually rely on it because the legal consequences fall on the driver.